 SM

-Subject Management allows instructors and staff to monitor response rates and send personalized email messages to non-respondents.
-You will be notified via email when SVM is available.
+Subject Management allows instructors and staff to monitor response rates and resend system messages to non-respondents.
+You will be notified via email when SM is available.

 CTL